 For all of these, you don’t want to wait too long to act because if you wait longer than say, 30 days, your application may no longer be considered active and you might have to reapply for a card.

 Check your Amex application status by phone

 You can also check your American Express application status via phone.

-You’ll probably be asked to enter the last 4 digits of your SSN and zip code.
+You’ll probably be asked to enter the last four digits of your SSN and zip code when you call.

 What Amex cards can I check my application status for?